christianhidber/easyagents/README.md

 ![EasyAgents logo](images/EazyAgentsIcon.png)

-EasyAgents is a high level reinforcement learning api, written in Python and running on top [OpenAI gym](https://github.com/openai/gym) using algorithms implemented in [tf-Agents](https://github.com/tensorflow/agents) and [OpenAI baselines](https://github.com/openai/baselines).
+EasyAgents is a high level reinforcement learning api, written in Python and running on top of [OpenAI gym](https://github.com/openai/gym) using algorithms implemented in [tf-Agents](https://github.com/tensorflow/agents) and [OpenAI baselines](https://github.com/openai/baselines).

-Use EasyAgents if
+### Use EasyAgents if
 * you are looking for an easy and simple way to get started with reinforcement learning
 * you have implemented your own environment and want to experiment with it
 * you want mix and match different implementations and algorithms